agates/pyplexo/README.md

-Check the [examples](examples) for how to use the library -- particularly [axon/inprocess](examples/axon/inprocess) for multiple examples of codec options and [axon/tcp_pair](examples/axon/tcp_pair) for an example of how to send a python class between two networked python processes with pickle.
-Note that, while supplying the pickle codec is required, the *plexus* is smart enough to avoid the expensive process of encoding/decoding for in-process receivers.
+Check the [examples](examples) for how to use the library -- particularly [axon/inprocess](examples/axon/inprocess) for multiple examples of codec options and [axon/tcp_pair](examples/axon/tcp_pair) for an example of how to send a python class between two networked python processes with pickle or JSON.
+Note that, while supplying the pickle codec is required, the *plexus* is smart enough to avoid the expensive process of encoding/decoding for in-process receivers;
+codecs are only used for external transmission where serialization is required.

 [ganglion/plexo_multicast](examples/ganglion/plexo_multicast) provides a basic example of sending a python class across the network over multicast.
 Each type in is assigned a dedicated multicast address within the `239.255.0.0/16`